 Transferring intellectual property offshore from South Africa to another jurisdiction might appear the obvious route to take your business global.
 But can you?

-South African legal position: Transferring intellectual property offshore
+South African legal position: transferring intellectual property offshore

-Arguably a non-exclusive licence, which does not restrict to how many people you licence your intellectual property, is not a ‘transfer’ of intellectual property offshore and so should not require approval.
+A non-exclusive licence allows a rights-holder to keep their intellectual property rights.
+It merely gives third parties the right to use it.
+Therefore, a non-exclusive licence is, arguably, not a transfer of intellectual property offshore.
+Thus, it should not require approval from an Authorised Dealer.
 An exclusive licence, however, prevents you from using your intellectual property or licensing it to anyone other than the exclusive licensee.
-This type of licence could be regarded as a ‘transfer’ of ownership of your intellectual property.
-If granted to a non-resident, it will require approval.
+This type of licence would be regarded as a ‘transfer’ of ownership of your intellectual property.
+Therefore, if you want to grant an exclusive licence to a non-resident, it will require approval.